UX basics – everything you should know but you don’t

 What is UX anyway?

-UX stands for User Experience and, to put it briefly, is the way your visitors feel about using a website or a specific product or service.
-It takes into account their emotions, attitude towards particular products and services and includes perception aspects like utility, easiness of use and efficiency.
+UX stands for User Experience, which – to put it briefly – is the way your visitors feel about using a website or a specific product or service.
+It takes into account such factors as their emotions, their attitude towards particular products and services, as well as perception aspects like utility, easiness of use and efficiency.

-UX is an evolving domain and it does change overtime or in regards to current circumstances.
-Since it heavily depends on individual perception it may also be subjective.
+UX is an evolving domain an, as such, is changing overtime depending on current circumstances.
+Since it’s based on individual perception its evaluation may also be subjective.
 However, there are some best UX practices that are generic and should always be implemented when it comes to website or product design.

-What needs to be emphasized is that UX is just the effect of user designers’ work and is often compared to an iceberg.
-Users see just the tip of it and all remaining processes behind it are hidden under the surface.
-In order to have UX design of high quality you need to pay attention to these processes, because only if you take care of every single one of them your project may succeed.
+What needs to be emphasized is that because UX is just the effect of user designers’ work, it is often compared to an iceberg.
+Ordinary users see just the tip of it while all the remaining processes behind the design are hidden under the surface.
+In order to have UX design of high quality, you need to pay attention to these processes, because only if you take care of every single one of them, your project may succeed.

 What is UX design?

-UX designs basically is user-oriented websites designing.
-UX is all about creating such products and services that take user’s needs, habits, skills, sensitivity or doubts into consideration.
+UX design basically is a user-oriented websites design.
+UX is all about creating such products and services that take users’ needs, habits, skills, sensitivity or doubts into consideration.
 Thanks to UX and its appropriate implementation business websites, platforms, applications, products or services sites are useful, informative, intuitive, convincing and appealing.

-Looking at the world today, UX design had an enormous impact on creating easy to use banking systems, credible information sites, beloved and user-friendly applications, most popular social media platforms or desired digital products.
-By putting users first, all these platforms have become widely used and partially displaced some systems and services (think of how many times you were in a bank and how many times you used banking systems instead in the past years).
+Looking at the world today, UX design had an enormous impact on creating easy-to-use banking systems, credible information sites, beloved and user-friendly applications, most popular social media platforms or desired digital products.
+By putting users first, all these platforms have become widely used and, at the same time, partially diversified some systems and services (think of how many times you were in a bank and how many times you used banking systems instead in the past years).

 What are the most most important UX design principles?

-UX design does not only consist of well-thought and tailored appearance.
+UX design is not just about well-thought and tailored appearance.
 Besides that, UX design should follow the best practices such us:

 How does UX design process look like?

-A UX design process is something that everyone in UX industry use in slightly different way depending on a project specification.
-However, there are 5 key phases that every UX process should consist of:
+A UX design process is something that everyone in UX industry uses in a slightly different way depending on a project specification.
+However, there are 5 key phases every UX process should consist of:

 Step 1: Definition

 The first step in User Experience design process is obviously defining the problem you want to solve.
-Frankly speaking, it is the most crucial phase as it is a jumping-off point that will be impacting every single aspect of user experience design.
-Think of what your business or a specific product does for your customers and how it can help them.
+Frankly speaking, it is the most crucial phase – a jumping-off point impacting every single aspect of user experience design.
+Picture what your business (or a specific product) does for your customers and how it can help them.

-After the meeting, the crucial thing is to gather all the information and the outcome together and send the notes to all vital people as effective communication is one of the most essential success determinant.
+After the meeting, the crucial thing is to gather all the information and the outcome together, and to send the notes to all vital people – effective communication is one of the most essential success determinants.

 Step 2: Research

-Once you establish the key goals and expectations towards the undertaken project you need to make a solid research, both market and user.
-The first focuses on determining what people want and checking whether there will be the demand for the type of product or service you want to provide your customers with.
-When it comes to user research – it is principally about obtaining information about users’ behaviour and their needs.
+Once you establish the key goals and expectations towards the undertaken project, you need to carry out a solid research on both your market and users.
+The market research allows you to determine what people want and to check whether there will be the demand for the type of product or service you want to provide your customers with.
+When it comes to user research – it is principally about users’ behaviour and their needs.

-Market research is highly helpful when it comes to a new product development, adding features to existing products, better understanding of customers and putting in centre of customer perception.
+Market research is highly helpful when it comes to a new product development, adding features to already existing products, better understanding of customers and their perception of your services.
 On the other hand, user research can be helpful when it comes to getting to know your potential customers, observing customers’ behaviour, providing them with additional data and focusing on enhancing user experience.

 Step 3: Analysis

-Once you gather a lot of useful information about market and users it is about time to make use of it and conduct appropriate analysis.
-Scrupulous data examining may confirm the validity of the assumptions made in the previous phases.
+Once you gather a lot of useful information about market and users, it is about time to make use of it and conduct appropriate analysis.
+Scrupulous data examination may confirm the validity of the assumptions made in the previous phases.

-During this phase creating a user persona – a representation of different user types or experience maps representing visually the user flow – may turn out to be very helpful.
-The first one may assist you in segmenting the audience in a reliable and realistic way while the latter enable you sketching out the UX.
+During this phase, creating a user persona – a representation of a different user types – or experience maps presenting the user flow visually, may turn out to be very helpful.
+The first one may assist you in segmenting the audience in a reliable and realistic way while the latter enables you to sketch out the UX.

 Step 4: Design

-In order to facilitate a design process it is advisable to implement design specification which is a highly detailed document with information about a product and can serve as a map during the design process.
-It should consist of an introduction (what problem it solves), colors and styles of interface, information about user and task flows.
+In order to facilitate a design process, it is advisable to implement design specification, which is a highly detailed document with information about the product that should serve as a map during the design process.
+It should consist of an introduction (what problem it solves), colours and styles of interface, information about users and task flows.
 Providing designers with such information significantly decreases the risk of an inappropriate design.

 Step 5: Validation and testing

-Since you have gone through all conceptual and designing phases now it is time to finally validate your design with the stakeholders and test whether the users will fancy what you have created.
+Since you have gone through all the conceptual and designing phases, now it is time to finally validate your design with the stakeholders and test whether the users will fancy what you have created.

-The latter is usually associated with complication and expensiveness but it doesn’t have to be this way.
-There are many different techniques to check whether your actual users will be keen on your work like A/B testing, surveys or focus groups.
-Choose the most appropriate one and just check.
+The latter is usually associated with complication and expensiveness, but it doesn’t have to be this way.
+There are many different techniques to check whether your actual users will be keen on your work: A/B testing, surveys and focus groups.
+Choose the most appropriate path and just check.
 Some costs will be inevitable but it is an investment that might bear fruit in the future.

 As you can see, UX is quite a hefty and compound area.
-However, these days it cannot be ignored as otherwise it will affect negatively users’ trust, new customers acquisition or existing ones retention.
-Be aware that there is no solution that fits all, but your goal is to create a business website, a product or a service that your targeted users will fancy.
+However, these days it cannot be ignored as otherwise it will negatively affect users’ trust, new customers acquisition or the existing ones’ retention.
+Be aware that there is no solution that suits all, but your goal is to create a business website, a product or a service that your targeted users will fancy.
 And the rest of the world doesn’t have to 🙂